Adastram1/tray_manager/README.md

 ```

 ## Customize and edit the items
-To edit an already created item, you can use the .edit() function of the item, when doing so, you only need to specify which arguments you want to change, and the others will stay the same as they were.
+To edit an already created item, use the `.edit()` function of the item, when doing so, you only need to specify which arguments you want to change, and the others will stay the same as they were.

-To edit an item you can do as followed :
+To edit an item, do as followed :
 ```python
 from tray_manager import Button